-Due to grant to the Iowa Department of Education, you are getting free tuition, lodging, field trip transportation and the majority of your summer course food paid for...
+Due to grant to the Iowa Limestone Producers Association, you are getting reduced tuition and free lodging, field trip transportation and most of your summer course food paid for...

 Required Items that you need to bring

 One pair of close-toed shoes, water bottle, a pair of pants, one long sleeved shirt notebook, about 15 pages of loose-leaf/lined paper, pencils, water gear e.g. sandals, shorts, change of clothes Suggested items Personal snacks, sun hat, sunscreen, bug/tick spray, portable coffee mug if you like to drink coffee during the day.